KubaTworek/Restaurant-Management-System/README.md

 # Restaurant Management System
-> Project is web app based on CRUD methods.
-Backend was written in Java and Spring.
-REST API was prepared for possible improvement this project in future.
-Frontend was made in Thymeleaf.
+> Project is REST API based on CRUD methods.
+Project was written in Java and Spring.
 Project of database was created with using best practices.
 Database was implemented in MySql.
 Restaurant gives us oppurtunity to manage menu, orders and employees.
 It gives us possibility to get some stats about restaurant and managing all staff.
 App was written with Clean Code and OOP programming practice.
 Unit tests were code using JUnit and Mockito.

 ## Table of Contents
 * [General Info](#general-information)